The importance of building resilience

-Inherent resilience - this is the natural resilience with which we are born.
+This is the natural resilience with which we are born.
 This natural resilience protects us, and informs how we discover and explore the world; learn to play, learn and also take risks.
 This sort of natural resilience occurs a great deal within children under the age of about seven, (provided their development was not disrupted and they did not experience any sort of trauma).

-Adapted resilience - this type of resilience occurs at different points in our lives and is usually brought about through a difficult or challenging experience.
+This type of resilience occurs at different points in our lives and is usually brought about through a difficult or challenging experience.
 Being made redundant, and going out the next day to look for a new job, or the end of a relationship, and finding the strength to, over time, rebuild your sense of confidence to once again meet someone new.
 Adaptive resilience is resilience that needs to be learnt on the spot and can give us the ability to manage stresses and pain.

-Learnt resilience - this type of resilience is built up over time, and we learn to activate it through difficult experiences from our past.
+This type of resilience is built up over time, and we learn to activate it through difficult experiences from our past.
 We learn to know when to draw on it, and to use it during stressful times.
 It is through this resilience, which we learn, grow and develop our mechanisms for managing, and find ways to draw on the strength we did not know we had in times when we need it the most.

 How can we develop more resilience?